Ctrlpanel-gg/docs/versioned_docs/version-1.0/Installation/updating.md

 ```

 ## Disclaimer

-Warning, The dashboard is currently in pre-release and may contain some bugs 🐛 <br/>
+If you notice any bugs 🐛 or would like something to be improved or added, let us know by making a [GitHub Issue](https://github.com/ControlPanel-gg/dashboard/issues/new/choose).<br /> **For any major security risk, contact** _1day2die_ on Discord<br/>
 Use This dashboard at your own risk.

-If you notice any bugs or would like something to be improved or added, let us know by making a [GitHub Issue](https://github.com/ControlPanel-gg/dashboard/issues/new/choose)<br /> **for any major security risk, contact** _1Day2Die#6718_